khybe/react-essential-investment-calculator/README.md

 # Investment Calculator

-This project is a simple tutorial practice project for practicing React Essentials.
-It is part of an online course on Udemy, instructed by Maximilian Schwarzmüller.
+This project serves as a tutorial practice for mastering React Essentials, specifically focused on building an Investment Calculator.
+It provides a hands-on approach to applying core concepts in a real-world scenario.

 ## Features